AlexisBRENON/setup-otel-action/README.md

 The `otel-distribution` input is optional and will fallback on `otelcol-contrib`.

-Using `architecture` input it is possible to specify the required architecture: `amd64`, `arm64`, etc.
-If the input is not specified the architecture defaults to `amd64`.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).